Being a survivalist isn’t about stocking up on a lot of gear.

 Paracord Belts

-Paracord is one of the most important and diverse pieces of survival gear you can get.
+Paracord is one of the most important and diverse survival gear you can get.

 There are many uses for paracord, from hanging a bear bag to creating a tripwire.

-Unlike the other survival belt materials, paracord is made up of individual threads which can be unwound.
+Unlike the other survival belt materials, paracord comprises individual threads that can be unwound.
 These fibers have their own uses, such as a fishing line or sewing thread.

-If you aren’t going to wear a paracord bracelet, then a paracord belt is a great way to make sure you always have this survival item on you at all times.
+If you aren’t going to wear a paracord bracelet, then a paracord belt is a great way to ensure you always have this survival item on you.

 Some people complain that it causes chaffing when worn with a backpack (because paracord belts are thicker).
-Also, some people say that paracord belts don’t do a good job of holding their pants up – which kind of defeats the point of wearing it as a belt.
+Also, some people say that paracord belts don’t do a great job of holding their pants up – which defeats the point of wearing it as a belt.

-If you don’t want to buy a paracord survival belt, you can easily make your own.
-See these cool paracord projects for instructions on how to make your own paracord belt.
+You can easily make your own if you don’t want to buy a paracord survival belt.
+See these cool paracord projects for instructions on how to make a paracord belt.

 Best Survival Belts Reviewed